-Note: All entries (if not noted otherwise) are from The Faces.
+Note: All entries are from Faces except noted otherwise.

 Line-up: see 730113B.